 If the woman is the main breadwinner, she could pay into her husband or partner’s pension.
 Parents and grandparents can also set up a pension for their child or grandchild.
-Find out more about this and other financial gifts for young children here.
+Find out more about this in our article Financial gifts for young children: what are the options?

 Bear in mind that if you are paying into a pension on behalf of someone else, under current rules, they can’t access these funds until they reach the age of 55.
 The government has confirmed that this will increase to 57 from 2028.

 If you’re not sure whether your husband or partner should pay into your pension, or you should contribute to their retirement savings, you should seek professional financial advice.
-You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on or How to get advice on your pension.
+You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guide How to get advice on your pension.

 Do you contribute to a pension on behalf of someone else or does your husband or wife make pension contributions for you?
 We’d be interested in hearing from you.
 You can email us at [email protected] or leave a comment below.